-Crayola does accept spent markers for recycling through their ColorCycle program — but, according to their web site, the program is only open to schools in the “contiguous 48 United States and some areas in Canada.”
-Individual Crayola customers aren’t eligible to send their markers directly to Crayola for recycling, but the program included printable posters for school drop-off points.
+Crayola does accept spent markers for recycling through their ColorCycle program (which, as of this update in February 2021, is on pause due to the coronavirus pandemic) -- but, according to their web site, the program is only open to schools in the "contiguous 48 United States and some areas in Canada."
+Individual Crayola customers aren't eligible to send their markers directly to Crayola for recycling, but the program included printable posters for school drop-off points.

 The program also accepts non-Crayola markers and pays for shipping.
 Here's how it works: